wendellpiez/XSLTug/readme.md

 # XSLTug

-A command-line shell for orchestrating XSLT transformation pipelines.
+A Meta-transformer.
+Supports running libraries of XSLT transformation pipelines using localized, home-made command line syntaxes.

 # Who is it for (XSLT developers)